Context is everything.

 There is also a fairly reliable claim that the President and the Actress were among some twenty dinner guests there during the days of the 1960 Democratic Convention in Los Angeles, California.

-Other less clear accounts claim that, as a U.S. Senator – or even as a Congressman prior to 1953, that Kennedy joined Monroe and several others, including his youngest brother Edward Kennedy at a dinner in Las Vegas.
+Other less clear accounts claim that, as a U.S. Senator, sometime before 1960, or even as a Congressman prior to 1953, John F, Kennedy joined Marilyn Monroe and several others, including his youngest brother Edward Kennedy at a dinner in Las Vegas.

 On June 1, 2010, ABC News put out a news story with a blaring headline about the “previously unseen” and “only known” image of the President and actress together being put on sale for the first time.